 The accuracy of wastewater testing is affected by sewershed-specific wastewater characteristics.
 Hence, the results displayed below must be interpreted with caution.
 Wastewater surveillance data is useful because it complements other forms of surveillance and provides an independent assessment of the COVID-19 activity in the population.

-The Proportion Report displays the relative abundance, or proportion, of the COVID-19 variant groups (described below) over time in wastewater.
+The Proportion Report displays the relative abundance, or proportion, of COVID-19 variant groups (described below) over time in wastewater.
 Variant groups are represented by different colors.
 The group “Others” includes the variants that were not classified as any of the specific variant groups.

 The Prevalence Report shows by default only the most abundant COVID-19 variant group over time for each community participating in the wastewater surveillance system.
 Variant groups are represented by different colors.